HackEPFL/rust-workshop-slides/slides.md

 # Functions

-You can omit `return` if you want return the last expression.
+You can omit `return` if you want to return the last expression.

 ```rust
 fn main() {